RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 Packages used: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn and others

 Repository is going to be updated and described more comprehensively in a future as I finish my final thesis.

+Datasets are going to be added as I finish my final thesis.

+Final thesis should be added as well as I finish it.

 Work in progress